6 Devotionals about Knowing God in Grief

 PRAYER AND PRAISE:

 Father, You have not been made or created.
 You do not need man.
 You are—from everlasting to everlasting, first to last—and You are life.
 You sent Your Son, the Way, the Truth, and the Life—that He might bring those needy in sin back into communion with You.
 To know You is to live.
 You do not always grant further earthly life, but in You is life that will exist for all eternity by Your self-existing, continual power.
 I have the hope of life—of continuing to move through the stages of grief—and have my being from You still—when the weight of loss stalls me.
 Thank You for being my never-ending supply.

 In theology, endless mistakes result from supposing that the conditions, bounds, and limits of our own finite existence apply to God.
 The doctrine of his aseity stands as a bulwark against such mistakes.
 In our life of faith, we easily impoverish ourselves by embracing an idea of God that is too limited and small, and again the doctrine of God’s aseity stands as a bulwark to stop this happening.
 It is vital for spiritual health to believe that God is great (cf. Ps.
 95:1–7), and grasping the truth of his aseity is the first step on the road to doing this.
 (J. I. Packer, Concise Theology: A Guide to Historic Christian Beliefs)

 “For I the LORD do not change”

 God is immutable—or, unchangeable.
 In all of His promises, acts, words, and being, He is always who He is, and He cannot be otherwise.
-This is one attribute in a series of what theologians have classified as God’s “incommunicable” attributes; while humans cannot fully relate with or share any attributes of a perfect, infinite Being (even those considered “communicable”—like love, justice, mercy, etc.), incommunicable attributes are those especially “other.”
+This is one attribute in a series of what theologians have classified as God’s “incommunicable” attributes; while humans cannot fully share or relate with any attributes of a perfect, infinite Being (even those considered “communicable”—like love, justice, mercy, etc.), incommunicable attributes are those especially “other.”
 That label can alert us to not think about God as existing in the same manner as we exist.
 It can alert us pause for contemplation so that we can be led to worship.